isomerpages/nlb-biblioasia/_jul-to-sep-2024/Pioneering Local Journalist R B Ooi.md

 <img style="width: 60%; height: 50%;" src="/images/Online%20Only%20Articles/Pioneering%20Journalist%20RB%20Ooi/03.png">
 <div style="background-color:white;">R.B.
 Ooi and Kung's traditional Chinese wedding at the Ooi family home in Bukit Mertajam, 1925.<i> Courtesy of Irene Lim.</i></div>

 To fulfil his mother’s wishes, Ooi and Edna had a second wedding in Bukit Mertajam according to Chinese rites.
-They had four children: Irene (born in 1927 in Kuala Lumpur), Violet (1932), Eric (1934) and Sylvia (1936) the latter three were born in Singapore following the family’s move there.
+They had four children: Irene (born in 1927 in Kuala Lumpur), Violet (1932), Eric (1934) and Sylvia (1936), the latter three were born in Singapore following the family’s move there.
 Unfortunately, the marriage broke down.
-My grandmother, Edna, remarried towards the end of the war while my grandfather did not remarry.
+My grandmother, Edna, remarried towards the end of the war while my grandfather did not.

 #### **Being Malayan**